ItSam77/ItSam77/README.md

 ## 🌟 About Me

-I'm a third-year undergraduate Informatics student at **Universitas Pancasila**.
+Hi there!
+I'm a third-year Informatics student at **Universitas Pancasila** 🎓, and I'm passionate about leveraging data to drive meaningful insights.
+Currently on an exciting journey into **Machine Learning** through the **Bangkit Program** (Path: Machine Learning) by Google, GoTo, and Traveloka. 🚀

-- 🔭 I’m currently studying:
+### 🔭 What I’m Working On
-	- **Machine Learning** using Python.
-- :bulb: I'm interested in:
+- 📘 **Machine Learning with Python**: Exploring various ML models and diving deep into Python libraries.
+- 📈 **Statistics and Mathematics**: I love digging into statistical analysis and probability—essential tools for any data scientist!
+- 🛠️ Open-source contributions: I aspire to contribute actively to projects that make a difference in the community.

+### 🌱 Learning Goals
-- 🎯 My goal is to become a **Data Scientist** and contribute to open-source projects.
+- Becoming a **Data Scientist** who can extract valuable insights and solve real-world problems.
+- Expanding my knowledge in data science, AI, and continually embracing new tech skills.

+### 🎯 My Vision
+To blend my mathematical and statistical interests with machine learning and AI, creating solutions that make data more accessible and impactful.

 ## 🛠️ Tools & Technologies